tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week3_feedback.md

     end

 It actually tests that the objects can be retrieved, which is more complicated than detecting whether the foreign key numbers match.

-## Weather Report

-#### Specific Tests Once You Have Mocking

-The mocking work that you all did was excellent.
-Once you have it set up, though, you can be more specific with your tests.
-Take this one, for instance:

-    def test_wind
-      wind = CurrentConditions.new(82009)
-      assert wind.display_wind.match(/\d*?\.\d MPH/)
-    end

-No need to use broad regular expressions on this one; now that you've got a data set in a JSON file, you can be very specific about which MPH you expect to get.
-You'd hate to be matching a different field that happens to use MPH and not realize it.

-#### Testing Mocking

-Here's a mock I saw:

-    class SunRiseSet
-      private def get_data
-        JSON.parse(File.open("astronomy.json").read)
-      end
-    end

-Looks good... except the actual class in your application was `SunUpDown`.
-This means that your mock wasn't a monkey-patch of an existing class, so the mock never ran.

-In order to test that you've mocked properly, you can always shut off your wifi and see if your tests will still run.

-#### No User Input on Tests

-Here's what I got when I ran a test suite:

-    [masonfmatthews weather_report]$ ruby test.rb
-    What zip code would you like to search for weather details?
-Press enter to exit

-When you write tests, you want to make sure that no user input is needed.
-If the user has to type something, the tests are (a) slower and (b) potentially brittle.

-#### Class Variables

-OH NOOOOOO!!!

-    class WeatherTest < Minitest::Test

-      @@summary = ConditionsSummary.new(27516)
-      @@tenday = TenDayForecast.new(27516)
-      @@alerts = Alerts.new(70032)
-      @@astronomy = Astronomy.new(27516)
-      @@hurricanes = Hurricanes.new

-      def test...
-      end

-      ...
-    end

-Please no!
-Never instance variables!
-This is somewhat better:

-    class WeatherTest < Minitest::Test

-      def setup
-        @summary = ConditionsSummary.new(27516)
-        @tenday = TenDayForecast.new(27516)
-        @alerts = Alerts.new(70032)
-        @astronomy = Astronomy.new(27516)
-        @hurricanes = Hurricanes.new
-      end

-      def test...
-      end

-      ...
-    end

-The best, though, is to create them as you need them rather than all the time.
-Code duplication in tests is no big deal.

-#### Breaking out of Loops

-Someone added a feature that let users continue to enter zip codes until they chose to stop.
-Here's a section of the code:

-    ...

-    def repeat
-      loop do
-        puts
-        print "Wanna go again?(Y/N): "
-        input = gets.chomp
-        puts
-        break if input == 'y' || input == 'Y'
-        exit if input == 'n' || input == 'N'
-      end
-    end

-    welcome
-    loop do
-      zip = input
-      forecast(zip)
-      repeat
-    end

-This gives `repeat` a ton of power, including the ability to bring everything to a screeching halt with `exit`.
-It's not good to give methods that power, because they can trash everything that calls them.
-Here's a better way to accomplish the same thing:

-    ...

-    def repeat
-      loop do
-        puts
-        print "Wanna go again?(Y/N): "
-        input = gets.chomp
-        puts
-        return true if input == 'y' || input == 'Y' return false if input == 'n' || input == 'N' end
-    end

-    welcome
-    loop do
-      zip = input
-      forecast(zip)
-      break unless repeat
-    end

-#### `p` vs. `puts`

-As you know, `p` is great for putting arrays to the console.
-However, it gets weird with strings:

-    What location would you like information for?
-    27278
-    "The temperature is now 88.7ºF."
-    "Sunrise was at 6:03am."
-    "The sun will set at 8:23pm today."

-This is the output that I got when running one program.
-The extra quotes are because of using `p`.
-For simple things like strings, just use `puts`.